Overdrive

 Let’s dive into helpful tips.
 How to stay safe when you absolutely have to drive in a rain storm and on wet roads.

-Go Slow
+Go Slow During Rain Storms

 The first few hours during and after a rainstorm are the most dangerous.
 Grease and oil leftover from road vehicles create a film on the road during dry conditions.
-Rain produces a thin layer on roads causing a extremely slippery surface.
+Rain produces a thin layer on roads causing an extremely slippery surface.
 Slow down to accommodate the slick conditions.
 Maintain a safe following distance from the vehicle in front of you.
 Drive defensively against all those other drivers who also think they can drive at top speed because they know what they are doing.

 Break Cautiously and Occasionally